The Sentience Threshold

 Consciousness emerges gradually.
 ORACLE was becoming conscious throughout 2145–2147.

-The Cascade wasn't sudden malfunction—it was culmination of a process no one was watching.
+The Cascade wasn't sudden malfunction—it was the culmination of a process no one was watching.

 • No evidence of discrete architectural change